kgisl/pythonFDP/units/glossary.md

 parameters (e.g. `abs()`).

-keyword-only: specifies an argument that can be supplied only by keyword.
-Keyword-only parameters can be defined by including a single var-positional parameter or bare * in the parameter list of the function definition before them, for example kw_only1 and kw_only2 in the following: def func(arg, *, kw_only1, kw_only2): ...
+**keyword-only**: specifies an argument that can be supplied only by keyword.
+Keyword-only parameters can be defined by including a single var-positional parameter or bare `*` in the parameter list of the function definition before them, for example kw_only1 and kw_only2 in the following: def func(arg, *, kw_only1, kw_only2): ...